Frequently Asked Questions

 What if everything runs late on the wedding day, and we don't have time for photos?

 This happens.
 I totally understand that some things don't go as planned.
-I've had this happen before, where I only get 5 or 10 minutes of time at different intervals of the day to get photos of the couple and/or bridal party.
+I've had this happen before, where I only get 5 or 10 minutes of time at different intervals of the day to get photos of the couple and/or wedding party.
 There is no guarantee of number of images I take, or what images I take.
 I am there to capture your wedding day as a story, and any chance I have to provide direction to get more 'posed' type shots, I will take it.
 Sometimes that means pulling you outside for night shots during dinner or after your first dance.
 Sometimes that means doing wedding party photos in the reception hall 5 minutes before the grand march.
 If your schedule didn't allow for photo time, or situations beyond our control occur and we CAN'T get couple / wedding party images, you are welcome to schedule a post wedding photo shoot.
 This would be at an additional charge and scheduled based on my availability.

 Do you manage the timeline, or do I?